Introduction to profiling tools for AMD hardware#

 The final choice of the tool on any platform depends on the profiling objective and the kind of analysis required.
 To make it simpler, we encourage the users to think of their objectives in terms of three questions as depicted in the flow diagram in Figure 1:

 2. How well am I using the hardware?: The first step is to obtain a characterization of workloads that can provide a glimpse into how well the hardware is being utilized.
 For example, identifying what parts of your application are memory or compute bound.
 This can be accomplished through roofline profiling.
-Typically, hotspots are well understood and interest is usually in identifying the performance of a few key kernels or subroutines.
-At present, roofline profiling is only available through Omniperf on AMD Instinct™ GPUs and AMD uProf on AMD “Zen”-based processors.
+Typically, hot spots are well understood and interest is usually in identifying the performance of a few key kernels or subroutines.
+At present, roofline profiling is only available through rocprof-compute on AMD Instinct™ GPUs and AMD uProf on AMD “Zen”-based processors.

 Figure 1: Use cases for a variety of AMD profiling tools.